|

 6. Ex - Oil Stone

-1 and 6 used dry and/or with water.
+1 and 6 used dry and/or with water as they're Carborundum stones.

 I normally start the process with swiping the blade through my homemade grind checker if I'm not sure of the grind.
 A few swipes through this little gadget and I'm able to see exactly whether it's a hollow or convex based grind.